 - Take part in a private viewing of Harvard’s 3D virtual reconstruction of the Giza Plateau.

 - Examine Cleopatra’s Needle in Central Park, originally raised in Egypt in 1475BC

-- Enjoy a festive farewell dinner party at the home of the study leaders
+- Enjoy a festive farewell dinner party at the home of the study leaders (limited to 14 participants)